Rajan P. Dev

 Rajan P. Dev (20 May 1951 – 29 July 2009) was an Indian film and stage actor.
 He was born in Cherthala in the Alappuzha district of the former state Thiru-Kochi (present day Kerala).
 He had acted in over 500 films in Malayalam, Tamil, Telugu and Kannada languages.
 He was noted for his villain roles laced with a touch of humour.
 He came into the limelight for his characterisation of Kochuvava in the play Kattukuthira.
 Rajan P. Dev died in Kochi Wednesday 29 July 2009 due to a liver disease.

 Family

-Rajan P. Dev was born to S. J. Dev, a popular stage and drama actor of his times, and Kuttyamma in 1951 at Cherthala.
+Rajan P. Dev was born to Devassia who was known as S. J. Dev, a popular stage and drama actor of his times, and Kuttyamma in 1951 at Cherthala.
 He has a sister, Raniyamma.
 He had his education from Govt.
 Boys Higher Secondary School, Cherthala, St. Michael's College, Cherthala and Sree Narayana College, Cherthala.